 This dust bath is also quite soft and comfortable and does not harm a chinchilla’s coat, skin, eyes, or lungs.
 Sunseed Natural does not contain additional colorants, extenders, or any other type of chemical.

 While this is no doubt a premium-quality item, it is costlier than most other options that can get the job done.

 4. Supreme Tiny Friends Farm Bathing Sand

 While this dust bath is incredibly effective at extracting dirt and oils from your chinchilla’s coat, its biggest advantage perhaps is the fact that it is dust-free.
-This means that tiny sand particles will not be flying around as the chin rolls around.

 The dust-free nature of this bath ensures that your pet does not inhale loose sand particles, which can affect its respiratory system.
 Additionally, you will not have to worry about your home getting all dusty whenever your chins have their bath.

 This chinchilla bath dust formula from You&Me consists of all-natural dust.

 The manufacturer goes a step further to ensure that your pet stays healthy by removing any impurities in the sand that might harm them.
 Additionally, this dust bath does not have any added chemicals.

 It is worth mentioning that the sand used in this dust bath is carefully sieved to obtain particles of the ideal size to penetrate the chin’s coat.
 What’s more, you do not have to throw away the sand after your animal has had a couple of baths in it, as you can use it in your home garden.